-- All objects must be labelled - All labels must contain correct and complete information - All objects must be listed, and these typed lists must be available on the stand - Provenance: maximum possible provenance verification and reporting must be available - Art Loss register (ALR): every object on display must be checked against the Art Loss Register database - which includes the Interpol database - ICOM Red Lists: every object on display must be checked against the ICOM Red Lists - CITES: restoration and/or replacement using material listed in Appendix 1 of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), including ivory, tortoiseshell and rosewood is not allowed.
+- All objects must be labelled, see pages 11 & 12 below - All labels must contain correct and complete information - All objects must be listed, and these typed lists must be available on the stand, see page 12 of these vetting guidelines - Provenance: maximum possible provenance verification and reporting must be available - Art Loss register (ALR): every object on display must be checked against the Art Loss Register database which includes the Interpol database.
+Please see below - ALR: details of objects must be submitted directly to the ALR free-of-charge prior to the fair via email to will.korner@artloss.com - ICOM Red Lists: every object on display will be checked against the ICOM Red Lists - TEFAF and its exhibitors will follow the CITES rules.